MicroEJ/docs/DeviceDeveloperGuide/kf.rst

 Multi-Sandbox is an additional module, disabled by default.

-To enable Multi-Sandbox of the MicroEJ core engine, in the platform configuration file, check :guilabel:`Multi Applications`.
+To enable Multi-Sandbox of the MicroEJ Core Engine, in the platform configuration file, check :guilabel:`Multi Applications`.